maxxxmo/train_scanner/README.md

 On this step your antivirus software or firewall may block the MQTT.

-## Checking Python version on the pi and libs
-python --version --> 3.15.3
-Creating environment in the created folder: python3 -m venv .venv

 ## Creating the video
 The data i send is from the validation of the yolo but i only want to test it so i wont send everything.
 One video for a PoC shoud be enough so i take the sequence 83.
 Using create_video I create a specific folder.